kacollins/kacollins/README.md

 ### I go by Kimberly!

-I'm interested in learning about part-time opportunities where I can apply the skills I've gained so far in my career and learn some new ones!
-I've mostly worked with C# and SQL Server for the past 15 years, and I have experience with a few other technologies.
+I'm a professional software development consultant with strong ties to the local technology community.

 Here's what I've been up to lately:
-* 3+ years working with clients as a .NET software engineer and SQL database consultant
+* 5+ years working with clients as a C#.NET software engineer and SQL Server database consultant
 * 7+ years as a .NET developer at a consulting company in OKC
 * Thousands of hours teaching, organizing, and mentoring in the Oklahoma tech community
 * [Learning](https://app.pluralsight.com/profile/kimberly-collins) about lots of different technologies

-What I'm like:
+More about me:
 * MBTI - [ISTJ](https://www.16personalities.com/istj-personality)
 * DISC - [Precisionist CS](https://www.discprofile.com/what-is-disc/disc-styles/conscientiousness)
 * Enneagram - [Type 1](https://www.enneagraminstitute.com/type-1)